jgerstmayr/EXUDYN/main/src/pythonGenerator/generated/MainSystemExt.rst

   | \ ``useSparseSolver``\ : if False (only for small systems), all eigenvalues are computed in dense mode (slow for large systems!); if True, only the numberOfEigenvalues are computed (numberOfEigenvalues must be set!); Currently, the matrices are exported only in DENSE MODE from mbs!
 NOTE that the sparsesolver accuracy is much less than the dense solver
 - | \ *output*\ :
   | [ArrayLike, ArrayLike, ArrayLike]; [M, K, D]; list containing numpy mass matrix M, stiffness matrix K and damping matrix D
+- | \ *notes*\ :
+  | consider paper of Agundez, Vallejo, Freire, Mikkola, "The dependent coordinates in the linearization of constrained multibody systems: Handling and elimination", https://www.sciencedirect.com/science/article/pii/S0020740324000791
 - | \ *example*\ :

 .. code-block:: python